French Language & Culture

 Cours de Civilisation Française de la Sorbonne

 Located in the heart of Paris in its 14th arrondissement, the Cours de Civilisation Française de la Sorbonne (CCFS) is a respected institution which specializes in the teaching of French language and culture.
-The CCFS was created in 1919 by the Société des Amis de l'Université de Paris and is recognized by the French Ministry of Education (Ministère de l'éducation nationale).
+The CCFS was created in 1919 by the Société des Amis de l'Université de Paris and is now a part of the Robert de Sorbon Foundation.
+The CCFS is accredited by the French Ministry of Education as a private institution of higher education.
 The campus is comprised of one building that’s nestled among others on the Boulevard Raspail, a quintessential Parisian street.

 Jun 01, 2021

 2.50 Minimum GPA*